Image Image

 CDL DUI

 If you hold a Commercial Driver’s License (CDL) in Illinois, DUI penalties are more severe.
-A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
+A first CDL DUI offense can cost you your CDL for at least one year, even if the arrest happened while driving your personal car.
 A second DUI conviction leads to lifetime CDL disqualification.
-CDL drivers are also held to a stricter BAC limit of 0.04% when operating commercial vehicles.
+When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Madison County, IL